Design fraud and corruption resistant policies

 Understand what the risks are.
 When officials have a clear and specific understanding of the fraud and corruption risks, they can make better decisions about how to manage those risks.

-In collaboration with risk and/or fraud control experts, policy officials can use an Initial Fraud Risk Assessment to make a high-level assessment of the risks and potential impacts of a new policy, program or initiative.
+In collaboration with risk and fraud control experts, policy officials can use an Initial Fraud Risk Assessment to make a high-level assessment of the risks and potential impacts of a new policy, program or initiative.

 Learn about conducting an Initial Fraud Impact Assessment.